justmisosoup/working-with-me/README.md

 - I know a little about a lot of things and am enthusiastic to learn something new.
 - I can adapt quickly to most situations so long as it is clear what changes are taking place.
-- Empathy is the default for me, I always strive to understand different perspectives.
+- Empathy is the default for me; I always strive to understand different perspectives.

 **Weaknesses**